The bots have invaded.

 The best part about chat bots is that conversing with them combines both language production, such as writing or speaking, with language understanding.
 Chat bots built into text-based tools like Facebook Messenger rely solely on text, while bots integrated into phones or operating systems like Google Assistant involve speech, too.

-4+ German Chat Bots for Stress-free Language Practice
+4+ German Chat Bots for Casual Language Practice

 At the moment, there are a number of German-language chat bots available online, either built into operating systems (such as Google Assistant) or accessed via chat tools like Facebook Messenger.
 Some chat bots are only available on certain platforms (iOS, the Web, etc.), so not all bots on this list may be accessible to you.
 Even if you don’t have a smart device, however, you can still reach a number of bots directly through your browser.